zavolanlab/mirflowz/README.md

 > identical sequence, or displayed on its own depending on whether alignments
 > are collapsed or not.

-The table bellow show the allowed string color names.
+The table below shows the allowed string color names.
 The text color in each cell is the one used in the final representation.

 > ![allowed_colors][allowed_colors]